-This year’s Tenth Annual “Material Matters: It’s in the Details” conference goes virtual on Saturday, October 17, 2020!
-We invite you to join us online for this conference focused on the material culture of the 18th and early 19th centuries.
+The Twelfth Annual Material Matters: It’s in the Details conference takes place online on January 21, 2023.
+We invite you to join us online for this conference on material culture spanning 1609-to 1815.

 This conference is only available online through Fort Ticonderoga’s Center for Digital History, streaming through Zoom Webinars.
 A laptop, tablet, or smartphone is required to participate in the conference.
 Advanced registration is required.

 Participants will receive a Zoom link three days before the conference by email (a reminder link will be sent the morning of the conference as well).